AndreEnes/AndreEnes.github.io/hackathons.md

 ## 6th Cassini Hackathon

-- **Goal**: Use EU space technologies (Copernicus, Galileo, EGNOS, future IRIS2 services) to create impactful solutions for international development & humanitarian aid.
+- **Goal**: Develop impactful solutions for international development and humanitarian aid using EU space technologies (Copernicus, Galileo, EGNOS, and future IRIS2 services).
-- **Format**: Held simultaneously in 11 European locations + Ukraine.
+- **Format**: 48-hour hackathon held simultaneously in 11 European cities plus Ukraine, culminating in a working prototype and presentation.

-### Challenges

-#### Sustainable Infrastructure Development
+### Challenge: Sustainable Infrastructure Development

-- Spatial planning, renewable energy forecasting, transportation/mobility infrastructure, critical infrastructure monitoring, disaster damage assessment.
+Focus areas included spatial planning, renewable energy forecasting, transportation and mobility infrastructure, critical infrastructure monitoring, and disaster damage assessment.

-### Food Security & Clean Water

-- Anticipatory action for extreme weather, agricultural yield forecasts, emergency logistics, groundwater access/management, water quality monitoring.

-### Forced Migration

-- Tracking population movements, disaster planning, logistics for displaced communities, desertification impact, coastal erosion monitoring.

 ### Data Sources

-- Copernicus: Earth observation data for environment, climate, and disaster monitoring.
+- **Copernicus**: Earth observation data for environmental, climate, and disaster monitoring.
-- Galileo: High-precision global navigation.
+- **Galileo**: High-precision global navigation.
-- EGNOS: Improves GNSS accuracy.
+- **EGNOS**: Enhanced GNSS accuracy.
-- IRIS2: Future broadband & secure communications.
+- **IRIS2**: Upcoming broadband and secure communications.
-- GOVSATCOM & Space Situational Awareness: For future editions.
+- **GOVSATCOM & Space Situational Awareness**: Planned for future editions.

+### Our Project

+We built a web-based tool to provide real-time navigation for emergency vehicles (ambulances, fire engines) during disasters like wildfires or landslides.
+Standard navigation systems may not reflect blocked or unsafe roads, so our solution leveraged [OpenStreetMap](https://www.openstreetmap.org/about) and live data from [_Copernicus_](https://www.copernicus.eu/en) and [_Galileo_](https://defence-industry-space.ec.europa.eu/eu-space/galileo-satellite-navigation_en) to dynamically re-route vehicles from point A to B. Another team had a similar concept, which affected our scoring, but the experience was rewarding.

 ## Datattack 2023